 Import prices in Germany increased 15% yoy in July of 2021, the highest rate since September of 1981.
 Energy prices surged 89.6%, mainly due to natural gas and crude oil and amid a low base effect from last year.
 Other increases were also recorded for iron ore (108.7%), plastics (42.1%), wood and wood products (57.4%), notebooks (6.4%), cars and car parts (2.2%), natural rubber (47.8%), green coffee (33.8%) and grain (17.8%).
 On a monthly basis, imports prices were up 2.2%. source: Federal Statistical Office

-Import Prices in Germany averaged 80.07 points from 1962 until 2021, reaching an all time high of 109.20 points in March of 2012 and a record low of 40.80 points in August of 1962.
+Import Prices in Germany averaged 80.29 points from 1962 until 2021, reaching an all time high of 110.90 points in July of 2021 and a record low of 40.80 points in August of 1962.
 This page provides the latest reported value for - Germany Import Prices - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Germany Import Prices - data, historical chart, forecasts and calendar of releases - was last updated on March of 2021.
+Germany Import Prices - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

 Import Prices in Germany is expected to be 111.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Germany Import Prices is projected to trend around 115.00 points in 2022 and 112.00 points in 2023, according to our econometric models.